 (District of Massachusetts).
-Representing Fujitsu Semiconductor in patent litigation involving plasma processes in semiconductor fabrication.
+Representing Fujitsu Semiconductor in patent litigations involving plasma processes in semiconductor fabrication.

 Helsinn Healthcare S.A., et al. v.
 Dr. Reddy’s Laboratories, Ltd., et al.

 (District of New Jersey).
-Representing Sandoz in patent litigations under the Hatch-Waxman Act involving the active pharmaceutical ingredient palonosetron, a treatment for emesis.
+Represented Sandoz Inc. in patent litigations under the Hatch-Waxman Act involving formulations of the active pharmaceutical ingredient palonosetron, a treatment for emesis.
+Settled favorably before trial.

 MediaTek Inc. v.
 Freescale Semiconductor, Inc.

 (Northern District of California).
-Represented Freescale Semiconductor in patent litigation involving bus architecture and arbitration in system-on-a-chip circuits and power management of processors.
+Represented Freescale Semiconductor in patent litigation involving bus architecture and arbitration in system-on-a-chip circuits and power management of processors in those circuits.